alexisP/alexisp.github.io/_posts/2022-04-12-connected-registry.md

 Tokens & ACR Scope map
 ----------------------

 To pull images from an Azure Container Registry, we need a way to authenticate clients and as registries can be made of many repositories, the way to manage this multi-tenancy aspect in ACR is through tokens & Scope Map.
-Actually, we already used it before in this when we used the `az acr connected-registry get-settings` but he did not explain in detail the mechanism behind.
+Actually, we already used it before in this article when we used the `az acr connected-registry get-settings` but we did not explain in detail the mechanism behind.
 It is pretty simple.
 For a user to access a repository, we must define:
 - a list of accessible repositories and for each, the associated permissions (read, write, delete, ...).
 This is the **Scope Map**
 - a way to give access to a registry (with a possibility to define an expiration time): this is the **Token**